Blazored/Home/README.md

 # Home
-The home repo for Blazored, used to track issue which span across multiple projects in the collection.
+The home repo for Blazored.

+Please use this repo to raise issues for new projects or raise issues which span multiple projects.